xyproto/orbiton/README.md

 ## Suggested color scheme and font

-`o` has undergone most testing in Konsole, using the `JetBrains Mono NL` font and the `Breeze` color scheme (but with a black background).
+`o` has seen most testing in Konsole, using the `JetBrains Mono NL` font and the `Breeze` color scheme (but with a black background).
 This can be configured by selecting `Edit Current Profile...` in Konsole.
-The `JetBrains` font is free and open source.
+The `JetBrains Mono` font is free and open source.

 ## General info